AmirrezaRamesh/turtle-bot3/README.md

 # 1.setting up the turtlebot3 waffle pi
-for starter, we're trying to set up hardware, firmware and software of turtlebot3 waffle pi
+for starter, we're trying to set up the hardware, the firmware and the software of turtlebot3 waffle pi

 ### important-note
-all the nessccery commands, packages and examples of turtlebot is avaibles on e-manual web page. if you want to start using turtle bot, make sure you follow the instructions of e-manual humble tutorial step by step
+all the nessccery commands, packages and examples of turtlebot is avaibles on robotics e-manual web page. if you want to start using turtle bot, make sure you follow the instructions of e-manual humble tutorial step by step

 - link : https://emanual.robotis.com/docs/en/platform/turtlebot3.

-here I will be writing about the problems I faced while trying to set up the turtlebot
+here I will only be writing about the problems I faced while trying to set up the turtlebot

 ## steps